 - 1) The Contractor must maintain the requirements of the RCABC Hot Work Program.
-This includes the following, without limitation: - 1) Insurance Coverage limits carried on the Contractor's policy must equal or exceed the minimum requirements set by RCABC, and coverage must be unhindered by warranties that limit or exclude coverage when Hot Work is required. - 2) Education and training workers who perform hot work must be trained by the Contractor and kept current with acceptable methods. - 3) British Columbia Fire Code a Fire Safety Plan, preventative methods or alternative work procedures, fire watches, and the use and placement of equipment at the Project site must comply with the British Columbia Fire Code requirements for Hot Work. - 4) Fire Safety Plan the Contractor must assess the hazards to property and persons and produce a written Fire Safety Plan prior to the start of work.
-The Fire Safety Plan must be kept on the Project site and must be kept current until the Project is completed. - 5) RoofStar Guarantee Standards the Contractor must adhere to the RoofStar Guarantee Standards at each juncture where the interface of different membranes applications constitutes part of the Fire Safety Plan. - 6) Fire Watch the Contractor must, as part of the Fire Safety Plan, conduct a fire watch - 1) that complies with the British Columbia Fire Code. - 2) assigned to competent, trained personnel using suitable equipment, including the use of a hand-held thermal imaging camera. - 3) documented in a written fire watch log. - 7) Hot Work Notification notify the Project authority or the AHJ, as and when required, that Hot Works will be performed.
+This includes the following, without limitation: - 1) Insurance Coverage limits carried on the Contractor's policy must equal or exceed the minimum requirements set by RCABC, and coverage must be unhindered by warranties that limit or exclude coverage when Hot Work is required. - 2) Education and training workers who perform hot work must be trained by the Contractor and kept current with acceptable methods. - 3) British Columbia Fire Code a Fire Safety Plan, preventative methods or alternative work procedures, fire watches, and the use and placement of equipment at the Project site must comply with the BC Fire Code requirements for Hot Work. - 4) Fire Safety Plan the Contractor must assess the hazards to property and persons and produce a written Fire Safety Plan prior to the start of work.
+The Fire Safety Plan must be kept on the Project site and must be kept current until the Project is completed. - 5) RoofStar Guarantee Standards the Contractor must adhere to the RoofStar Guarantee Standards at each juncture where the interface of different membranes applications constitutes part of the Fire Safety Plan. - 6) Fire Watch the Contractor must, as part of the Fire Safety Plan, conduct a fire watch - 1) that complies with the British Columbia Fire Code. - 2) assigned to competent, trained personnel using suitable equipment, including the use of a hand-held infrared thermometer. - 3) documented in a written fire watch log